EXPLAINER-Reality check for Johnson's Brexit: it's just the beginning

 EXPECT THE UNEXPECTED?

-EU diplomats said that with a large majority in parliament, Johnson may pay less heed to his own hardline Brexiteers who want a deep split from the bloc as he negotiates a future relationship.
+EU diplomats said hardline Brexiteers will be weakened by Johnson's large majority and so he may favour closer integration with the EU as he negotiates a future relationship.

 He may also feel under less pressure to stick to his pre-election pledge not to extend the transition period beyond 2020.